mheffner/awsam/README.md

     ubuntu@host:~$

+## Remove a key

+You can remove ah SSH key from an account (defaults to the current account).

+    $ aem key remove --acct prod my-prod-key

 ## Remove an account

 You can remove an account as long as it is not the active one.

     $ aem remove staging

+# Environment variables

+*AWS Account Manager* sets a variety of environment variables when selecting accounts and SSH keypairs.
+Some of these environment variables match the ones used by the Amazon EC2 CLI tools and some our unique to AWSAM.
+It is often convenient to use these environment variables in DevOPs scripts in place of hard-coded values -- allowing your scripts to be seamlessly used for staging and production environments simply by switching the active account with `aem`.

+The environment variables set when selecting an account are:

+`AMAZON_ACCESS_KEY_ID`: API access key `AMAZON_SECRET_ACCESS_KEY`: Secret API access key `AMAZON_AWS_ID`: The integer ID of this AWS account `EC2_CERT`: Full path to the EC2 certificate PEM file.
+`EC2_PRIVATE_KEY`: Full path to the EC2 private key PEM file.

+When selecting an SSH key, the following environment variables are
+set:

+`AMAZON_SSH_KEY_NAME`: Name of the keypair.
+`AMAZON_SSH_KEY_FILE`: Full path to the public key PEM file

 # Long-term Goals